-The use trail wound its way up the canyon, which eventually opened up to a wide saddle between Queen Mountain and the slightly lower peak to its east.
-A few small trees here offer the only available shade on the entire hike.
-Luckily, I was giving this a go on a cool, partly-cloudy day, so the temperature wasn’t that bad.
+The use trail winds its way up the canyon, which eventually opens up to a wide saddle between Queen Mountain and the slightly lower peak to its east.
+A few small wizened juniper trees here offer the only available shade on the entire hike.

 Occasionally, you’ll spot something really interesting – like this gummy bear someone left perched on a dead yucca.

 I’m still shocked nothing had eaten that thing yet.
 It certainly looked like it’d been sitting out there for a while.

 On the way down, I noticed the use trail continued along the side of the wash before I’d climbed out of the wash to join it.
 In the interests of record-keeping, I skipped the wash and followed the cairned trail.
 This move was also in the express interests of my knees, which were quite sore from all the ups and downs on the boulders.

 Even though the use trail was sporadically marked by cairns, it was definitely not easy to follow.
 Eventually, the cairns stopped altogether, and I was back to wandering the desert by my lonesome.
 I just decided to make a bee-line to the southwest.
 After a short walk, I rejoined the sandy wash I’d come up on.
 Follow this wash back toward the trailhead and look for a faint use trail that departs … or just keep your eyes peeled for your car.